+Target Long Term Expected

-Asset Class Target Allocation Long Term Expected Real Rate of Return
+Asset Class Allocation Real Rate of Return

 Cash 1.00 % 0.50 %

 US Equity 22.50 4.75

 International Equity 22.50 7.00

 Fixed Income 19.00 1.50

 Private Equity 10.00 8.00

 Real Assets 15.00 5.00

 Multi-Asset Strategies 10.00 3.00

 Total 100.00 %

-Discount Rate - The total pension liability was calculated using the discount rate of 7.50 percent.
+Discount Rate - The total pension liability was calculated using the discount rate of 7.50%.
 The projection of cash flows used to determine the discount rate assumed the contributions from employers and from the members would be computed based on contribution requirements as stipulated by State statute.
-Projected inflows from investment earning were calculated using the long-term assumed investment rate of return (7.50 percent).
+Projected inflows from investment earning were calculated using the long-term assumed investment rate of return (7.50%).
 Based on those assumptions, the plan's fiduciary net position was projected to be available to make all future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefits to determine the total pension liability.

-Sensitivity of the District's Proportionate Share of the Net Pension Liability to Changes in the Discount Rate - Net pension liability is sensitive to changes in the discount rate, and to illustrate the potential impact the following table presents the net pension liability calculated using the discount rate of 7.50 percent, as well as what each plan's net pension liability would be if it were calculated using a discount rate that is one percentage point lower (6.50 percent), or one percentage point higher (8.50 percent) than the current rate.
+Sensitivity of the District's Proportionate Share of the Net Pension Liability to Changes in the Discount Rate - Net pension liability is sensitive to changes in the discount rate, and to illustrate the potential impact the following table presents the net pension liability calculated using the discount rate of 7.50%, as well as what each plan's net pension liability would be if it were calculated using a discount rate that is one percentage point lower (6.50%), or one percentage point higher (8.50%) than the current rate.

-Current

-1% Decrease Discount Rate 1% Increase

-(6.50%) (7.50%) (8.50%)

-District's proportionate share

-of the net pension liability \$ 3,752,059 \$ 2,703,719 \$1,825,520
+Current 1% Decrease Discount Rate (6.50%) (7.50%) 1% Increase (8.50%) District's proportionate share of the net pension liability \$ 4,221,075 \$ 2,996,698 \$ 1,970,140

-Actuarial Assumptions - STRS Ohio
+Actuarial Assumptions - STRS

-Key methods and assumptions used in the latest actuarial valuation, reflecting experience study results used in the July 1, 2017, actuarial valuation, compared with July 1, 2016 are presented below:
+Key methods and assumptions used in the latest actuarial valuation, reflecting experience study results used in the July 1, 2018, actuarial valuation are presented below:

-NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2018 (Continued)
+NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2019 (Continued)

-July 1, 2017 July 1, 2016 Inflation 2.50 percent 2.75 percent Projected salary increases 12.50 percent at age 20 to 12.25 percent at age 20 to 2.50 percent at age 65 2.75 percent at age 70 Investment rate of return 7.45 percent, net of investment expenses, including inflation 7.75 percent, net of investment expenses, including inflation Payroll increases 3 percent 3.5 percent Cost-of-living adjustments (COLA) 0.0 percent, effective July 1, 2017 2 percent simple applied as follows: for members retiring before August 1, 2013, 2 percent per year; for members retiring August 1, 2013, or later, 2 percent COLA commences on fifth anniversary of retirement date.
+July 1, 2018

+Inflation 2.50%

+Projected salary increases 12.50% at age 20 to

+· 2.50% at age 65

+Investment rate of return 7.45%, net of investment expenses, including inflation

+Payroll increases 3.00%

+Cost-of-living adjustments (COLA) 0.0%, effective July 1, 2017

-For the July 1, 2017, actuarial valuation, post-retirement mortality rates for healthy retirees are based on the RP-2014 Annuitant Mortality Table with 50 percent of rates through age 69, 70 percent of rates between ages 70 and 79, 90 percent of rates between ages 80 and 84, and 100 percent of rates thereafter, projected forward generationally using mortality improvement scale MP-2016.
-Post-retirement disabled mortality rates are based on the RP-2014 Disabled Mortality Table with 90 percent of rates for males and 100 percent of rates for females, projected forward generationally using mortality improvement scale MP-2016.
+For the July 1, 2018, actuarial valuation, post-retirement mortality rates for healthy retirees are based on the RP-2014 Annuitant Mortality Table with 50% of rates through age 69, 70% of rates between ages 70 and 79, 90% of rates between ages 80 and 84, and 100% of rates thereafter, projected forward generationally using mortality improvement scale MP-2016.
+Post-retirement disabled mortality rates are based on the RP-2014 Disabled Mortality Table with 90% of rates for males and 100% of rates for females, projected forward generationally using mortality improvement scale MP-2016.
 Pre-retirement mortality rates are based on RP-2014 Employee Mortality Table, projected forward generationally using mortality improvement scale MP-2016.